Technical Specification for Gas Oils, Petrol and Diesel Fuels

 The Minister of Communications, Climate Action and Environment sets out the technical specifications for gas oils, petrol and diesel in Ireland.

-These Regulations limit the sulphur content of gas oil for use in non-road mobile machinery to the same level as for petrol and diesel.
+The regulation of sulphur content levels permitted for Heavy Fuel Oil, Gas Oil are set out in S.I.
+273/2014.
+This instrument also limits the sulphur content of gas oil for use in non-road mobile machinery to the same level as for petrol and diesel.

 Implications for Gas Oils

 Gas oil is a fuel similar to 'road' diesel, though with less stringent specifications.
 It is used in industry, agricultural machinery and home heating and is commonly called 'green diesel'.
 This is because it is marked with a green dye to distinguish it from 'road' diesel, on which full excise duty is payable.